-- Disinfect monofilaments with 70% ethanol or ethylene oxide.
-The reusable filaments are autoclavable under a proper temperature and for a limited duration.
+- Disinfect monofilaments (MCAO sutures) with 70% ethanol or sterilize with ethylene oxide.

 - Tie a knot around the external carotid artery at a position 1-2 mm upbloodstream to the point where the monofilament is to be inserted.
 This knot should be easy to loosen, or be reopened, and also tight enough to stop bleeding.

 - Once the monofilament has been advanced to the pre-marked desired length, it will be necessary to apply a micro vasselclip on the internal carotid artery so to immobilize the inserted monofilament.
 Dislodging of monofilaments occurs frequently after animals wake up and move around.

 - Use laser speckle perfusion imaging or laser doppler flowmetry for guiding filament placement and the identification of subarachnoid haemorrhages and premature reperfusion.
 (Morris 2016)

 - For reperfusion, we suggest you do the following actions in sequence: loosen the knot that you tied in step 5, temporarily open the micro vessel clip, withdraw the monofilament, re-apply micro clip after the monofilament has passed over the position where the micro vessel clip applied, continue withdraw the monofilament until it has passed the opened knot, then re-tie the knot to stop bleeding.
 When these procedures have been finished, reperfusion will occur when you remove the micro vesselclip.